FAQ

 Which signals affect external confidence

-Spoofing resistance, public trust files, provider alignment, indexing posture, and consistency between public evidence and approved private context are the signals most likely to affect external confidence.
+Spoofing resistance, public trust files, provider alignment, indexing posture, and consistency between public evidence and approved private context are exposure signals that can affect external confidence.

 Decision cueUse this lens when the concern is reputation, partner assurance, audit-readiness, or buyer trust.